SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## API

-This is the REST API that's the underlying foundation of the middleware.
+This is the REST API the underlying foundation of the middleware.

 **Note:** the `/.ui5/` path is reserved for UI5 Core modules and must not be used for third-party modules.